How do you build your own solar panel system?

 Solar panel kits range in price, a 6kW system can cost anywhere from $7,000 - $15,000 before the 26% federal tax credit.
 However, this does not include permitting costs or installation, which is included if you work with a professional.

-The average cost of a 6kW system is currently about $14,940 before the tax credit; after which would make the system $11,056.
+As of April 2021, the average cost of a 6kW system is about $17,100 before the tax credit; after which would make the system $12,654.
 This relatively higher cost is worth it because it comes with a system you can trust for a lifespan of 25 years.

 As for building solar panels from scratch, the costs of solar cells, wiring, inverters, permitting, etc. does vary, and it might add up to be less than the cost of working with a professional.
 But, these panels might not work and you will not have manufacturer support or warranties to rely on if your system stops working or you have questions.

 While solar system installation costs are expensive, installers have decades of hands-on experience – something no amount of research or instructions can duplicate.

 At the end of 2020, the federal tax credit was extended, so you can get a tax credit of 26% on your solar system until 2023.
 To reiterate, you would not be eligible for this incentive if you built and installed the panels yourself.

 DIY solar panels and solar systems are possible but are best left for science projects or small-scale use.
 Professional installations might not give you the satisfaction of completing a project, but they can give you peace of mind.